Theodore, 5 Months Old

 How did you train Theodore?

 With lots of treats, positive reinforcement and love.
 Theodore was food motivated and very eager to please which helped us train him relatively quickly.
-We did not use a professional trainer.
 Before Theodore arrived,we both read Training the Best Dog Ever.
-It was my favorite dog training book by far and I highly recommend it.
-The author uses positive reinforcement training techniques and has a plethora of experience, was responsible for training Sunny and Bo Obama.
+It was my favorite dog training book and I highly recommend it.
+The author uses positive reinforcement training techniques, has a plethora of experience and was responsible for training Sunny and Bo Obama.

 We brought Theodore home when he was 8.5 weeks old.
-Socializing Theodore was very important to us.
+Our vet told us that socializing Theodore early on was important for his development so we made it a priority.
 We made a big effort to schedule several indoor play dates with immunized dogs we knew in our building during his first few weeks at home.
-The early socialization was helpful for his development.

 We did not start potty training Theodore outside until he had the appropriate shots, per our vet’s recommendation.
 Theodore put EVERYTHING in his mouth and we did not want to take any risk of him getting sick with something he was not immunized against.
 We transitioned him off of pee pads once we our vet said it was safe to take him outside.
 He was fully potty trained by 5 months old.

-We did crate train Theodore and I’ll talk about our experience with crate training in the next section.
+We did crate train Theodore and I’ll talk about our experience with crate training below.

 Where did you put Theodore’s crate?
 How did you get him to like his crate?

 When we brought Theodore home, we placed his crate in our bedroom in a spot where he could see us when he was sleeping.
-We got this Precision wire crate in a size he could grow into and we used the divider while he was potty training.
+We got this Precision wire crate in a size (intermediate – 36 x 23 x 25 up to 70lbs) he could grow into and we used the divider while he was potty training.
 Dogs enjoy a cave-like atmosphere and feel safe when their crate is enclosed.
 We covered the top and sides of his crate with a light blanket, leaving the front open for airflow.

 Theodore’s first few nights in the crate were very tough.
 He hated his crate and cried.
+As a dog parent, it breaks your heart to see them crying.
+My husband slept on the floor with Theodore the first night and then after that we fully committed to getting Theodore adjusted to the crate.
 The advice we were given was to make the crate a place where exciting things were happening.
 We would give him lots of treats and praise as he went to his crate at night.
 We also put one of our t-shirts in the crate so our smell would be close.
 Before leaving the house, we would always give him a high value treat (ex.
-Kong with peanut butter) in the crate along with lots & lots of praise.
-Over time he started to love his crate.
-By four months we stopped hearing any barking or crying from Theodore while he was in there.
-Around the same time, we let him sleep on the floor of our bedroom which is where he sleeps now.
+Kong with frozen peanut butter) in the crate along with lots & lots of praise.
+Over the next few weeks he began to love his crate.
+By four months he was adjusted to his crate, never barked, cried or protested going in.
+Once it was clear he was happy in the crate, we began to let him sleep on the floor of our bedroom.
 We still crate him whenever we leave the house.
-We don’t want to risk him getting into anything.
-To date, he is super comfortable in his crate and loves it.
-He will even occasionally pop in there for a nap when we are home.
+He is very sneaky and we don’t want to risk him getting into anything.
+To date, we leave his crate door open and he is so comfortable in there that he’ll occasionally pop in there for a nap when we are home.

 Can I Have a Treat Please?